OpenRefine/OpenRefine/docs/docs/manual/starting.md

 |berries.csv||9|Mulberry|Greece|
 |berries.csv||2|Blueberry|Canada|

+You cannot combine two datasets into one project by appending data within rows.
+You can, however, combine two projects later using functions such as [cross()](grelfunctions/#crosscell-s-projectname-s-columnname).

 For whichever method you choose, when you click <span class="menuItems">Next >></span> you will be given a preview and a chance to configure the way OpenRefine interprets the file.